 - Blood present in vomit, urine or feces

 - Mild burns

 - Other situations where there is concern or confusion as to level of care indicated

 Course of Action

-- Dial 6423 to notify the Health Service of situation.
-If able, the injured person(s) may be sent to the Health Service.
+- Dial 6423 to notify Health Services of situation.
+If able, the injured person(s) may be sent to Health Services.
 Otherwise, the director will come to the location to assess the situation and intervene with appropriate response.
 If the Director is unavailable, please leave a message so that the Director can follow up with patient, family, medical and department personnel.

-- Nonresidential students have the choice of going to the Davenport Clinic (for a reduced price fee), express care, emergency room or private physician at their own expense.
+- Nonresidential students have the choice of going to the Family Medical Center, express care, emergency room or private physician at their own expense.

 - All workman compensation cases will be referred to Genesis Occupational Health.